 Kodak Vision3 250D Night & Day Test Shots on Contax G1

 The Kodak Vision3 250D is a daylight-balanced 35mm motion picture film and I did a film photography experiment by shooting it during the day & night.
 I would like to see the look of Kodak Vision3 250D night results and do some travel portraits and street shoot with it.
-Also known as the Eastman 5207, I’ve tested the film stock on my Contax G1 by shooting indoors and outdoors.
+Also known as the Eastman 5207, I bought the 35mm film online and tested the film stock on my Contax G1 by shooting indoors and outdoors.
 I kind of like the results for indoor shoots with good light sources.

 Shooting Indoor with Kodak Vision3 250D 35mm Film

 I seldom travel to do film shots, so I might think of doing it more often now.
 I’ve been doing some tests with the Kodak Vision3 250D indoor at Genting Highlands.
 I find a few photos that are really interesting but not as good as the Kodak Vision3 500T for the night shoots project.
 Recently I got some blurry photos due to my hand being shaky in low light.
 Shooting indoors with the Kodak Vision3 250D is quite a challenge and interesting.
 I always tried to shoot in a place with a well-lit light source.